 Do You Love It?

-I think this is so important!
-In the end, it all comes down to this question.
-Nobody’s opinion is as important as yours.
-Yes, it is worth checking what other prices are on the market, and being sure that you know what you are getting, but… if you fall in love with a gemstone it is probably the gemstone for you.
+By far the most important!
+In the end, it all comes down to this question, because nobody’s opinion is as important as yours.
+Yes, it is worth checking what other prices are on the market, and being sure that you know what you are getting.
+But, if you fall in love with a gemstone, it is probably the gemstone for you.
 Gemstones are unique, they have a character that we can fall in love with, and no other gem is going to be exactly the same.
 If you love it, go for it!